lyyc199586/lyyc199586.github.io/about/cv.md

 #### `Nov.
 2017 - May.
 2018`: Phase field simulation for materials

-- Use an open-source phase field modeling framework ([PRISMS-PF](http://prisms-center.github.io/phaseField/)) to do simulations of solidification and precipitation.
+- Use an open-source phase field modeling framework ([PRISMS-PF](http://prisms-center.github.io/phaseField/)) to do simulations of solidification and precipitation

 ### Undergraduate research